draekko-rand/Gtk3Curve/README.md

-Gtk3Curve Widget
+Gtk3Curve Widget and Gtk3GammaCurve
 ===

-A Gtk+-3 Reimplementation of the GtkCurve widget from Gtk+-2.
+A Gtk+-3 Reimplementation of the GtkCurve and GtkGammaCurve widget from Gtk+-2.

 * Features added ability to select background, grid & curve, and dot handle colors.